binqbit/svpi/README.md

 - `svpi` or `svpi help / h`: Displays a list of available commands and their descriptions.
 Useful for quickly checking available functionality.

-- `svpi api`: Start the API server.
+- `svpi api-server`: Start the API server.
 Allows developers to integrate SVPI into their software.

+- `svpi api-chrome`: Start the Chrome app.
+Allows users to interact with the device through a Chrome extension.

 ## Flags